streetcomplete/sc-statistics-service/README.md

 Statistics generation service for [StreetComplete](https://github.com/streetcomplete/StreetComplete).
 It is powering profile view in the app where various statistics are displayed.

-Tested with PHP 7.3 and MySQL 5.6.
+Tested with PHP 7.3 and MariaDB 10.2.

 Versions earlier than PHP 7.3 will not work.